exasol/release-droid/doc/design.md

 ## `Repository`
 `dsn~repository~1`

-The `Repository` is a representation of a project on which RR performs validations and releases.
+The `Repository` is a representation of a project on which RD performs validations and releases.

 ## `PlatformValidator`
 `dsn~platform-validator~1`